Article I: Name

 Section 1.
-Officers of the Board: The officers shall be a president, a vice president, a secretary, and a treasurer elected from among the elected trustees at the annual meeting of the board in July.
+Officers of the Board: The officers shall be a president, a vice president, a secretary, and a treasurer elected from among the elected trustees at the first regularly-scheduled meeting in January.
 Nominations of officers may be made from the floor or in written form prior to the meeting.

 Section 2.
-Term: Officers shall serve a term of one year from the annual meeting at which they are elected and until their successors are duly elected.
-An officer may succeed himself, however, that officer shall not serve more than three consecutive terms in the same position.
+Term: Officers shall serve a term of one year from the first regularly-scheduled meeting in January which they are elected until their successors are duly elected.
+An officer may succeed himself, however, that officer shall not serve more than three (3) consecutive terms in the same position.

-Section 3.
-President: The president shall preside at all meetings of the board, authorize calls for any special meetings, appoint all committees, execute all documents authorized by the board, serve as an ex officio voting member of all committees, and generally perform all duties associated with that office.

 Section 4.
-Vice-President: The vice president, in the event of the absence or disability of the president, or of a vacancy in that office, shall assume and perform the duties and functions of the president.
+President: The President shall preside at all meetings of the board, authorize calls for any special meetings, appoint all committees, execute all documents authorized by the board, serve as an ex-officio voting member of all committees, and generally perform all duties associated with that office.

 Section 5.
+Vice-President: The Vice President, in the event of the absence of the President, or of a vacancy in that office, shall assume and perform the duties and functions of the President.

-Secretary: The secretary shall keep a true and accurate record of all meetings of the board, shall issue notice of all regular and special meetings, and shall perform such other duties as are generally associated with that office.
+Section 6.
+Secretary: The secretary shall ensure a true and accurate record of all meetings of the board, shall issue notice of all regular and special meetings, and shall perform such other duties as are generally associated with that office.
 In compliance with any requirements of state law regarding the holding of meetings, the Secretary shall issue notices of all regular meetings and of all special meetings, and shall have the custody of the minutes and other records of the Board of Trustees.
 With the approval of a majority of the Board, and if permitted by law, the Secretary may delegate any of these responsibilities to the Library Director or its designee.

-Section 7.
+Section 8.
 Signature Authority: The President and Treasurer have signature powers over all ADL accounts.
-They may use the signature authority if the Director is incapacitated or unavailable.

 Article IV: Meetings

-Section 4.
+Section 2.
 Special Meetings: Special meetings may be called by the Secretary at the direction of the President, or at the request of three Board members, for the transaction of business as stated in the call of the meeting.
-Notice of special meetings must be posted on the library bulletin board at least 48 hours before the meeting and must comply with the requirements of the Michigan Open Meetings Act, 1976 PA 267 (OMA).
+Notice of special meetings must be posted on the Library bulletin board and website at least 18 hours before the meeting and must comply with the requirements of the Michigan Open Meetings Act, 1976 PA 267 (OMA).

-Section 5.
+Section 3.
 Quorum: A quorum for the transaction of business at any meeting shall consist of a majority of those elected and serving.
 The Chair of the Meeting shall request a check of quorum at the beginning of the meeting.

+Section 4.
+Conduct of meetings: Robert’s Rules of Order Newly Revised, except as otherwise stated in these bylaws, shall govern proceedings of all meetings.

+Section 5.
+Public Attendance: All meetings of the Board of Trustees shall be open to the public in accordance with the OMA.
+Persons in attendance shall be permitted to address the Board in accordance with the following rules:

+The foregoing guidelines concerning the rights of a person to address the Board shall also apply to any committees deemed to be a public body as defined by the OMA.

 Section 6.
-Conduct of meetings: Robert’s Rules of Order, except as otherwise stated in these bylaws, shall govern proceedings of all meetings.

-Section 7.
-Public Attendance: All meetings of the Board of Trustees shall be open to the public per PA 267 of 1976, the Open Meetings Act.
-Persons in attendance shall be permitted to address the Board in accordance with the following rules:

-(a).
-The chairperson shall establish such guidelines at each meeting as shall: 1.
-Best assure equal opportunity for those in attendance to be heard; 2.
-Maximize the value of the information made thus available; 3.
-Avoid or reduce redundancy.
-The foregoing guidelines concerning the rights of person to address the Board shall also apply to any committees deemed to be a public body as defined under PA 267 of 1976, known as the Open Meetings Act.

-Section 8.
 Record of Meetings: The Library Director shall be the official recorder for the Board.
-The Director may delegate these duties to a deputy or assistant except when keeping minutes in a closed session.
+The Director may delegate these duties to a deputy or assistant except when keeping minutes in closed session.
 In closed session, the Board secretary or board member designate shall record minutes.

-Section 9.
-Closed Session: A 2/3 roll call vote of members elected or appointed and serving is required to call a closed session.
-Minutes from a closed session may not be released, except under civil action.
+Section 7.
+Closed Session: A Board shall follow the procedures set forth in the OMA when making a motion to call a closed session.
+Minutes from a closed session may not be released, except as provided in the OMA.
 The Board may only go into closed session for purposes detailed in MCL 15.268.

-Section 10.
-Publication of Minutes: Minutes for all board meetings shall be published on the library website and be made available in hard-copy upon request, except minutes from a closed session.
+Section 8.
+Publication of Minutes: Minutes for all board meetings shall be published on the library website and be made available in hardcopy upon request, except minutes from a closed session.
 Proposed minutes shall be available for inspection within eight (8) business days after the meeting to which the minutes refer.
-Proposed minutes shall also be distributed to board members within the eight (8) business day period.
+Proposed minutes shall also be distributed to board members within eight (8) business days.
 Approved minutes shall be made available within five (5) business days of their approval.

-Section 12.
-Items for Consideration: All agenda items for Board consideration must be submitted to the Board President and Secretary in writing by no later than 12:00pm, the day of the Board meeting unless approved by majority of the Board at a later time.
+Section 9.
+Items for Consideration: All agenda items for Board consideration must be submitted to the Board President and Secretary in writing by no later than 12:00 pm, the day of the Board meeting unless approved by majority of the Board at a later time.

 Article V: Library Director and Staff

 Section 3.
-Review of Director: The Board shall perform an annual performance review of the Director at their May meeting.
+Review of Director: The Board shall perform an annual performance review of the director.
 The Personnel Committee shall facilitate this performance review.
-This review shall be conducted in closed session under provisions of the Open Meetings Act.
+The review shall be completed prior to approval of the annual budget each year.

 Section 5.
-Personnel Policy: All other personnel policies shall be contained in the library’s personnel manual.
+Personnel Policy: All other personnel polices shall be contained in the Library’s personnel manual.

 Article VI: Committees